marabesi/marabesi.com/_posts/2021-04-25-jest-asserts-beyond-equals.md

 ```

 The code above depicts how to assert a value once the promise resolves.
 Jest
-provides a more readable way of doing things with `resolve`:
+provides a more readable way of doing things with `resolves`:

 ```js
 it('my async test', async () => { // <--- 1